COVID at Olympics: Dutch Taekwondo player, Czech beach volleyball player out; Tokyo logs 1979 cases | Sports-Games

 ''The situation is serious, but we have done our utmost since the beginning of this problem to stop the spread.
 Unfortunately, we did not avoid sports tragedies, I am extremely sorry,'' said Martin Doktor, sports director of the Czech team.

-The Czech Olympic committee launched an investigation into the spread of the disease on a charter flight to Tokyo.
+The Czech Olympic committee launched an investigation into the spread of the disease on their charter flight to Tokyo.

-The Tokyo Olympics organizers announced 12 new cases, which took the official count to 87 on Thursday.
+The Tokyo Olympics organisers announced 12 new cases, which took the official count to 87 on Thursday.
+The Czech NOC apologised for the outbreak in their contingent.

+'' Unfortunately, vaccination is not a defense against the infection, but a defense against the severe course of the disease.
+None of the positive testers have a serious course and are not hospitalised,'' read a statement from the Czech NOC.

+''We did not publish the name of the first positively tested doctor, Vlastimil Voracek, because we respected medical secrecy, we did not have the consent of the person in question. ''Dr. Voracek had tests from two different laboratories that passed the Japanese government's certification for arrival in the country,'' it added.

 American beach volleyball player Taylor Crabb too tested positive for COVID-19.